OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: Related Work

 Alongside foundation models, agentic systems have emerged that couple reasoning with external tools and feedback-driven control.
 Early frameworks such as ReAct \cite{yao2022react} and Voyager \cite{wang2023voyager} demonstrated the transition from static inference to autonomous, goal-directed reasoning.
 Subsequent systems, including WebAgent \cite{wei2025webagent}, VisTA \cite{huang2025visualtoolagent}, and DeepEyes \cite{zheng2025deepeyes}, introduced modular architectures capable of selecting and sequencing tools under guided supervision, improving reasoning depth and execution consistency.
 OpenThinkIMG \cite{su2025openthinkimg} unified these ideas through large-scale visual--tool integration with standardized APIs, while OctoTools \cite{lu2025octotools} emphasized modular, verifiable execution via structured tool interfaces.
 Collectively, these systems established key principles: looped reasoning, standardized tool I/O, and trajectory-based learning, yet remain geospatially naive, lacking coordinate awareness, scale handling, and domain-specific spatial verification essential for earth observation analysis.

 An emerging wave of EO research is now bringing these agentic principles into geospatial contexts.
-ThinkGeo \cite{shabbir2025thinkgeo} frames EO question answering as tool-augmented reasoning, benchmarking ReAct-style chains and exposing persistent weaknesses in coordinate consistency, spatial grounding, and multi-step planning.
+ThinkGeo \cite{shabbir2025thinkgeo} frames EO QA as tool-augmented reasoning, benchmarking ReAct-style chains and exposing persistent weaknesses in coordinate consistency, spatial grounding, and multi-step planning.
 Earth-Agent \cite{feng2025earth} broadens the tool ecosystem to include spectral products and standardized interfaces but still relies on largely predefined workflows, limiting physically verifiable GIS and index-based reasoning.
 Geo-OLM \cite{stamoulis2025geo} explores plan-tool-verify prompting for compact models, improving efficiency but depending primarily on prompt-level heuristics rather than learned adaptive policies.

 Building on this gap, we introduce an EO-native agentic stack that unifies dataset construction, supervised reasoning alignment, and evaluation under a physically grounded framework.
 OpenEarthAgent enables broad orchestration of GIS, index-based, optical, and SAR operations through structured instruction-tool pairs; trains on detailed reasoning traces with a dedicated evaluation set; and supports interpretable, verifiable, multi-step reasoning across diverse geospatial conditions.